Skip to main content

 RUN npm ci --only=production

-# Copy built application from builder
+# Copy the compiled JavaScript from the builder stage

 COPY --from=builder /app/dist ./dist